Tatiana Tarasova

-Personal life
+Biography

-Tatiana Tarasova is the daughter of Anatoly Tarasov, a famed ice hockey coach, who introduced her to figure skating at the age of five.
+Tatiana Tarasova was born on February 13, 1947 in Moscow, in the family of Anatoly Tarasov, a famed ice hockey coach, who introduced her to figure skating at the age of five.

 She lived for more than a decade in Simsbury, Connecticut before moving back to Russia in 2006.
 She is the widow of Vladimir Krainev, who died in April 2011.

 Competitive career

-Tarasova competed in pair skating with Aleksandr Tikhomirov and Georgi Proskurin.
+At the All-Union Junior Individual and Team Competition held in Kyiv in March 1961, 14-year-old Tatyana Tarasova, pair skating with Alexander Tikhomirov and representing the Trud sports society, placed second in the first-class category.
+The pair of Tatyana Tarasova and Georgi Proskurin was briefly coached by Elena Tchaikovskaia.
 With Proskurin, she was a two-time Soviet national medalist.
 They finished 7th at the 1965 World Championships and 4th at the 1966 European Championships.
-At 18 years of age, Tarasova sustained a career-ending injury.
+Shortly thereafter, she was forced to end her competitive career due to an injury at the age of 18.